guptakaran11/grasskode-website/content/post/travel/no-mames/mexico-part-3.md

   <em>The streets of Oaxaca :blue_heart: :heart: :yellow_heart:</em>
 </div>

 In the afternoon Parul went back for a nap and I sat in a cafe editing pictures and drinking more coffee with chocolate.
 I returned to the AirBnB later and decided to go for a run in the sports complex nearby.
-This was the [SEDEM park](TODO) and seemed to be quite a elaborate public amenity with football fields, a jogging track, basketball courts and more.
+This was the [SEDEM park](https://goo.gl/maps/NburBXiGSL2iUL3h8) and seemed to be quite an elaborate public amenity with football fields, a jogging track, basketball courts and more.
+While jogging around, I thought how it's things like these that make life so much more livable and enjoyable.

 <div class="postimg vertimg">
   <a href="https://live.staticflickr.com/65535/49654878007_720989c3c2_c.jpg" data-toggle="lightbox">